QLee2112/Project-1---Spaceman-Sam/README.md

 Getting Started:

-Clikc the link <a href = https://qlee2112.github.io/Project-1---Spaceman-Sam target='_blank'>here</a> to play Upon arriving at the home page, press play game to start After clicking the play button, you need to guess from the letter bank to find the correct letters.
+Clikc the link <a href = https://qlee2112.github.io/Project-1---Spaceman-Sam target='_blank'>here</a> to play Upon arriving at the home page, press play game to start.
+After clicking the play button, you need to guess from the letter bank to find the correct letters.
-When you have selected all the correct letters, click the check answer button to see if you got the correct word
+When you have selected all the correct letters, click the check answer button to see if you got the correct word.

 Next :Steps